Stereotypes of Jews: Hair

-In European culture, prior to the 20th century, red hair was commonly identified as the distinguishing negative Jewish trait.
-This stereotype probably originated because red hair is a recessive trait that tends to find higher expression in highly endogamous populations, such as in Jewish communities where Jews were forbidden to marry outsiders.
-Red hair was especially closely linked with Judas Iscariot, who was commonly shown with red hair to identify him as Jewish.
+In European culture, prior to the 20th century, red hair was commonly identified as a distinguishing negative Jewish trait.
+This arose primarily from Christian prejudices inherent within European folklore, where red hair symbolised the fires of hell, as well as being commonly associated with archetypal caricatures of demons.
+Red hair was especially closely linked with Judas Iscariot, who was commonly depicted with red hair.
 During the Spanish Inquisition, all those with red hair were identified as Jewish.
 In Italy, red hair was associated with Italian Jews.
-Writers from Shakespeare to Dickens would identify Jewish characters by giving them red hair.
 In Medieval European lore, "Red Jews" were a semi-fictional group of red-haired Jews, although this tale has obscure origins.

 In part due to their Middle Eastern ethnic origins, Jews tend to be portrayed as swarthy and hairy, sometimes associated with a curly hair texture known as a "Jewfro".